Luhdo/Luhdo/README.md

   - I enjoy R&B/Soul music.

 Feel free to contact me if you have any additional questions!
 ---
+## About Me

+Hello there!
+My name is Ludho Mohammadpour, a passionate individual with a deep love for JavaScript.
+I am currently pursuing my studies in Computer Engineering, and I'm excited to combine my technical skills with my creativity to build awesome applications and APIs.

+On my GitHub profile, you will primarily find JavaScript projects as it is my preferred programming language.
+While most of my projects are currently set as private, I strive to make them available to the public as soon as I consider them finished.

+I have a penchant for coming up with cool ideas, and I keep a collection of ongoing projects that I can quickly finalize when the need arises.
+I believe in the power of experimentation and continuous learning to enhance my skills and deliver innovative solutions.

+Oh, and I have a soft spot for triangles.
+They are not only geometrically fascinating but also symbolize balance and harmony for me.

+Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or if you'd like to collaborate on an exciting project.
+Happy coding!

+---
+---

 ## Social media